rakheshster/PowerShell-GraphEasyPIM/README.md

 ![image-20241006172734455](assets/image-20241006172734455.png)

-Select one or more to activate them.
+Press `SPACE` to select <u>one or more</u> entries to activate them.
 (Currently deactivating isn't supported coz the only thing I really do is activate roles; and then deactivate on their own!)

 ![image-20241006172840346](assets/image-20241006172840346.png)

 Press `ENTER`.
+This is what starts the activation process.
+The previous step only selects the ones we wish to activate.

 Enter a reason or ticket number if the role requires it.